Regarding self-help books I admit: I am NOT a big fan.

 The Best Self-Help Book Ever

-“When asked to pick my favorite self-help book I could have taken the easy way out and given a humorously sarcastic response like A Needlessly Destructive Guide to Grief or The Eightfold Path to Yo Mama but instead I choose to be open and honest.
-Now that I’ve opened that door I might as well walk through it and share my entire story of discovery and enlightenment.
+“I could have taken the easy way out and given a humorously sarcastic response like A Senselessly Destructive Guide to Grief or The Eightfold Path to Yo Mama but instead I choose to be open and honest.
+Now that I’ve opened that door I might as well walk through it and share the entire story of discovery and enlightenment.

-What I didn’t know at the time, but was to soon learn, was that in earlier years he had worked as a “coyote”, someone who smuggles people across the US/Mexico border and as a necessity deals with some very unsavory, and dare I say it, dangerous characters.
+What I didn’t know at the time, but was to soon learn, was that in earlier years he had worked as a “coyote”, someone who smuggles people across the US/Mexico border and as a necessity had dealt with some very unsavory, and dare I say it, dangerous characters.
 As a result he had taken to keeping large amounts of cash close at hand in case he needed to “bug out” on a moment’s notice.

-At this point I should ask if you are familiar with the CRC Handbook, sometimes called the ‘RubberBook’ or even ‘BouncyBible’ having been originally published by the Chemical Rubber Company.
-The CRC is a vast treasure trove of scientific information.
-Contained within it’s pages are mathematical formulas, physical constants, chemical data, nuclear half-lifes and a host of other useful information.
+At this point I should ask if you are familiar with the CRC Handbook (sometimes called the ‘RubberBook’ or even ‘BouncyBible’ because of the company that originally published it), and the vast treasure trove of information contained within.
+Since this is an email, I will have to assume that you are not and will thusly provide a brief, and as you will soon learn, vitally important detail.
 The CRC Handbook has been published continuously since 1910; now in it’s 122nd edition, with new information constantly being added.
-As you can imagine, collecting that much information in one place is no easy task and makes for a rather robust tome.
-I own a copy of the 74th edition which stretches to more than 3000 pages and weighs in at well over 8 pounds.
+My copy is the 74th edition which stretches to more than 3000 pages and weighing in at well over 8 pounds.

+Within it’s pages are mathematical formulas, physical constants, chemical data, nuclear half-lifes and a host of other useful information.
 Back to my coworker: we had been paid that day and on the way to lunch he asked if we could stop at the bank so he could cash his check, which was certainly acceptable to me.
 Whereas I would normally deposit my full salary into my checking account, he instead would get cash which he then stashed in a very large book that he had hollowed out (you may see where this is going).

 It has been many decades since that fateful day, but I vividly remember he used a textbook on conjugating irregular French verbs.
 Needless to say, in hollowing out that particular volume nothing of value was lost.
 During lunch he regaled me with stories of collecting trucks in Mexican border towns, driving them across untold miles of barren Chihuahuan desert only to leave them in random parking lots, walking away, never knowing the stories of his human cargo.

-As you might guess someone paranoid enough to not maintain a bank account or credit card, while also carrying significant amounts of cash would be paranoid enough to carry “protection”, which I accidentally discovered when he asked me to hand him the book stashed under the passenger seat.
+As you might guess someone paranoid enough to not maintain a bank account or credit card, and carrying significant amounts of cash would also be paranoid enough to carry “protection”, which I accidentally discovered when he asked me to hand him the book stashed under the passenger seat.
 It turns out he had two hollowed out books, the previously mentioned irregular French verbs, which was the book I had expected to find, and not ironically a large print version of “War and Peace” which was the book I mistakenly grabbed.

 With rather more heft to it than expected I handed him the tome.
 Laughing, he accepted the book and opened it to show me “his little friend”, in this case a polished chrome Smith&Wesson Model 29 .44 Magnum revolver proudly saying “It’s the same gun Dirty Harry used.”
 He quickly added that while he thankfully hadn’t needed to fire it in anger, he was more than prepared to if necessary.

-As we were waiting for the software to install I was regaled to stories of being robbed at gunpoint, detained by Mexican Federales demanding bribes and other hair raising yarns that made keeping both a large quantity of cash, and a weapon, on hand seem like a prudent idea.
+As we were waiting for the software to install I was treated to stories of being robbed at gunpoint, detained by Mexican Federales demanding bribes and other hair raising yarns that made keeping a large quantity of cash, and a weapon, on hand seem like a prudent idea.
 It was quite late when I finally arrived home that evening, thinking back to the day’s events from the moment of waking, and the stern admonition that I should hide my stack of green backs for safe keeping, I reached for my bookcase and grabbed the largest book I could find and a knife.
 As I prepared to retire for the evening I had one further task that I now knew how to accomplish.

-Now fully enlightened, I could find my toothbrush, brush my teeth, oral hygiene being very important to a person’s health and well being, and go to bed grateful that I lived a simple honest life and didn’t need to hide either my life savings or a handgun in a hollowed out book.
+Fully enlightened, I could find my toothbrush, brush my teeth, oral hygiene being very important to a person’s health and well being, and go to bed grateful that I lived a simple honest life and didn’t need to hide either my life savings or a handgun in a hollowed out book.

 And THAT is why the Chemical Rubber Company Handbook of Chemistry and Physics is my choice for the best self-help book ever.”